matty/xsoverlay-tweak/README.md

 To use the Mouse Back/Forward features:
 1. Open XSOverlay Settings and go to the **Bindings** tab.
 2. This opens the SteamVR bindings menu.
-3. Edit your current binding and add a button for the `MouseBack` or `MouseForward` actions.
+3. Edit your current binding and add a button for the `Mouse Back` and `Mouse Forward` actions.

 ## ⛔ Disable
 Go to ``[Steam]/steamapps/common/[XSOverlay]/BepInEx/plugins/`` and remove ``xsoverlay_tweak.dll``